-Level 1 Inputs to the valuation methodology are unadjusted quoted prices for similar assets or liabilities in active markets; quoted prices for identical or similar assets in inactive markets; inputs other than quoted prices that are observable for the asset or liability; and inputs that are derived principally from or corroborated by observable market data by correlation or other means.
-If the asset or liability has a specified (contractual) term, the level 2 input must be observable for substantially the full term of the asset or liability.

-Level 2 Inputs to the valuation methodology include quoted market prices for the fair value measurement.
+- Level 1 Inputs to the valuation methodology are unadjusted quoted prices for identical assets and liabilities in active markets that DCFC has the ability to access; - Level 2 Inputs to the valuation methodology include quoted market prices for similar assets or liabilities in active markets; quoted prices for identical or similar assets in inactive markets; inputs other than quoted prices that are observable for the asset or liability; and inputs that are derived principally from or corroborated by observable market data by correlation or other means.
+If the asset or liability has a specified (contractual) term, the level 2 input must be observable for substantially the full term of the asset or liability. - Level 3 Inputs to the valuation methodology are unobservable and significant to the fair value measurement.